 Landlord shall have the right, at its sole option: to utilize valet parking within the Shopping Center or allow one or more of the tenants or occupants to do so; (ii) establish a system or systems of parking validation or other type operation to identify customers of tenants or occupants in the Shopping Center or attempt to limit the use of some or all of the parking facilities within the Common Area to customers of tenants in the Shopping Center, including a system of charges against non-validated parking checks of users; (iii) impose reasonable restrictions on the length of time that customers of the Shopping Center may park motor vehicles in the parking areas within the Common Area, or any portions thereof, including, without limitation, the right to post signs limiting parking in designated areas of the Common Area to twenty (20) minutes, thirty (30) minutes, one (1) hour, two (2) hours and/or such other time intervals as Landlord may deem appropriate, and/or (iv) designate certain parking spaces within the Common Area for the exclusive use of any tenant(s) and/or occupant(s) of the Shopping Center.

+Subject to all Record Documents and all applicable laws, ordinances, regulations and rules, Tenant shall have the right to signage dedicating the four (4) parking spaces in the rear of the building in the location depicted on Exhibit “A” as “Delivery Spaces” for Tenant’s delivery vehicles.
+Tenant shall not take actions to enforce any right to use the Delivery Spaces and Landlord shall not have any obligation to enforce any right for Tenant to use the Delivery Spaces.

 COMMON AREA IMPROVEMENTS; REMODELING.

 Landlord, in its sole and absolute discretion, may make such reasonable additions to or modifications of the Common Area as it deems necessary or desirable to preserve, protect, or promote the common good of the tenants of the Shopping Center, including, without limitation, pole, pylon, monument and/or directional signs, fountains, benches, tables and/or other similar or dissimilar improvements.
 In the event Landlord undertakes such reasonable additions or modifications, Landlord may require Tenant to pay its equitable share of the cost thereof, on such reasonable basis as Landlord may select, and Tenant shall pay same within ten (10) days following receipt of notice thereof.